 If your account doesn’t meet the new requirement of the Fiduciary Financial Advie Standard, you may be asked to sign a BICE agreement.
 This doesn’t necessarily mean your account is bad, it may just mean your advisor is actually doing the right thing.
 It also means your adviser is most likely not acting as a fiduciary capacity at least on this account.

-If you came to me for advice on accounts you already have we may need to keep them to avoid surrender charges, or to avoid realizing capital gains.
+If you came to me for advice on accounts you already have we may need to keep them to avoid surrender charges.
+We will also strategize to avoid realizing capital gains taxes.
 In the cases I would use it, keeping the particular product is in your best interest.
 But, and this is a big BUT, it’s still an account that wouldn’t stand up to being in your best interest to open again now if we were starting from scratch.

 Financial future with Fiduciary Financial Advice

-These new rules are meant to help the average person be in a better position to make the right investment decisions and understand exactly he or she stands financially.
+These new rules are meant to help the average person be in a better position to make the right investment decisions.
+Also to make it easier to understand exactly where he or she stands financially.
 You may be surprised to find out that your financial advisor is already a Fiduciary.
-If not, this may be a good opportunity to improve your accounts and secure your overall financial plan for a prosperous future and independent retirement.
+If not, this may be a good opportunity to improve your accounts.
+Secure your overall financial plan for a prosperous future and independent retirement.
+More than likely your adviser is just a part time fiduciary.
+Using commissions when it suits them.
+And fees when it is in their best interest, or when the laws says they have to.

-DAVID RAE, Certified Financial Planner™ Accredited Investment Fiduciary™ is a Los Angeles-based retirement planner with DRM Wealth Management, a regular contributor to the Advocate Magazine, Huffington Post, Investopedia and other fine publications as well as a financial advisor proudly serving friends of the LGBT community for over a decade.
+DAVID RAE, Certified Financial Planner™ Accredited Investment Fiduciary™ is a Los Angeles Financial Planner with DRM Wealth Management.
+He is a regular contributor to the Advocate Magazine, Huffington Post, Investopedia and other fine publications as well as a financial advisor proudly serving friends of the LGBT community across the country for over a decade.
 Follow him on Facebook or via his website, www.davidraefp.com.